kim66003/project/README.md

 It's purpose is to visualize the trend in terrorism over the years and how different aspects of these attacks changed like which terrorist group carried out most attacks or what weapon type was used most.

 ## Homepage
-On the homepage there is a slider with some images about terrorism and of places where terrorism has taken place (Syria).
+On the homepage there is a slideshow (bootstrap carousel) with some images about terrorism and of places where terrorism has taken place (Syria).
 ![alt text](https://github.com/kim66003/project/blob/master/doc/process/index_30-01-2019.png)

 ## Story page